pyvisa/pyvisa-py/README.rst

 - zeroconf (for HiSLIP and VICP devices discovery)
 - pyvicp (to enable the Teledyne LeCroy proprietary VICP protocol)

+Please refer to `pyproject.toml <./pyproject.toml>`_ for the specific version requirements.

 Installation
 --------------